gluwa/creditcoin/docs/dev-guide/src/getting-started/building.md

 # Building the `creditcoin-node` from source

 _Note on development platforms: development is easiest from a unix environment (whether that be linux, macOS, or WSL).
-It should be possible to develop natively in windows but you'll most likely be on your own._
+It should be possible to develop natively on Windows, [however that is unsupported](https://github.com/gluwa/creditcoin/security/advisories/GHSA-cx5c-xwcv-vhmq)._

 ## Build prerequisites